winsoft666/zoe/README.md

 ### Step 1: Install dependencies
 I prefer to use `vcpkg` to install dependencies.
 Of course, this is not the only way, you can install dependencies through any ways.

+Recommend: add the directory where vcpkg.exe resides to the PATH environment variable.

 - libcurl

 ```bash